flakron-shkodra/LazSqlX/README.txt

 In order to compile the sources followings are needed

 1. ZeosDB components for Lazarus are needed installed in the Lazarus IDE
-2. DataExporters package to be installed in LazarusIDE from ~lazarus\components\dbexport
+2. DataExporters from Lazarus packages
+3. LazReport from Lazarus packages

 In order to run and connect to supported databases